Useful tips & information

 Practising a regular activity is one of the best ways as an expat to meet French people and make new friends!
 But to make sure you can matriculate, don’t miss out on the September matriculations!
 You may not be able to register later on depending on the association.

-French association and clubs organise their activities annually based on the school year.
+French associations and clubs organise their activities annually based on the school year.
 Some associations have one or 2 matriculation days in September and these could be your only opportunity to register!

 Get up (very) early!